 A tea bag held over a small crock-pot

-This is a great touch for holiday parties or when you just want to make your home smell amazing.
+A large assortment of holiday potpourri can run $15.
+Make your own with chai tea.
+This tip is a great touch for holiday parties or when you just want to make your home smell amazing.
 The scent lasts until all the water in the pot evaporates.
 Keep a careful eye on the pot so you don’t miss when the water’s gone.

 Here are the slow cooker deals you need this holiday season.